makandra/consul/README.md

       power :notes, :map => { [:edit, :update, :destroy] => :changable_notes }
     end

+Actions that are not listed in `:map` will get the default action `:notes`.

+Note that in moderately complex authorization scenarios you will often find yourself writing a map like this:

+    class NotesController < ApplicationController
+      power :notes, :map => {
+        [:edit, :update] => :updatable_notes
+        [:new, :create] => :creatable_notes
+        [:destroy] => :destroyable_notes
+      }
+    end

+Because this pattern is so common, there is a shortcut `:crud` to do the same:

+    class NotesController < ApplicationController
+      power :crud => :notes
+    end

+### Auto-mapping a power scope to a controller method

 It is often convenient to map a power scope to a private controller method:

     class NotesController < ApplicationController